FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 However, a distributed storage system is generally either slower or more expensive for the same performance by several magnitudes so using a local storage may still be needed for some use cases.

 When we talk about storage systems we are talking about two types: block devices and filesystems.
-On they physical disk data is stored in its raw form so the disk itself has no information about which data belongs to which file.
+On the physical disk data is stored in its raw form so the disk itself has no information about which data belongs to which file.
 Filesystems organize data into *blocks* of a fixed or dynamic size and then create a database (mapping table) of which file entry consists of which blocks of data.
 Keep in mind that the blocks of a single file may be distributed